FTK Studio: Bringing Martial Arts and Community to Bernal Heights

 Good morning, and welcome to Bernal Connect.
 Deandra and Liza from FTK Studios are joining me today.
 Good morning.
 Tell us a little bit.
 You’ve been in a couple of places on the corridor now.

-Liza and I grew up doing karate together as children.
-We met while doing karate at Lamas Kenpo Karate, which still holds significance.
-We grew up and got our black belts, and then our instructor decided to move away from Cortland for a time.
+Liza and I grew up practicing karate together.
+We met while taking karate at Lamas Kenpo Karate, which remains significant.
+We grew up, earned our black belts, and then our instructor decided to move away from Cortland for a while.
 That’s when the yoga studio was on the corner for about 10 years.
-Then the yoga studio moved, and he decided to reopen Lamas.
+After the yoga studio relocated, he decided to reopen Lamas.

 At the time, Liza and another instructor, a good friend of ours, were supposed to run it, but he had started nursing school.
-I was there to help, do the paperwork, and do other tasks.
+I was there to assist, complete the paperwork, and perform other tasks.
 I saw she needed more help, and I got on the mat.
 By then, it might have been 10 to 15 years since I had last practiced karate.
 Liza was relatively new to the scene, having been away for about five years.
 She was still a little rusty.

-We ran it for a while, and then our instructor semi-retired because he closed the San Bruno locations to spend more time with his family.
+We ran it for a while, and then our instructor semi-retired to spend more time with his family after closing the San Bruno locations.
 By then, we were so invested in the studio that we didn’t want to give it up.
 He turned it over.
-He said, “You girls make it your own, create your name, get your own identity,” hence the birth of FTK.
+He said, “You girls make it your own, create your name, get your own identity,” which led to the birth of FTK.
 At that time, we were still working under Lamas.

 FTK technically stands for Fernandez Thompson Karate.
 Depending on who you ask, it’s “For The Kids.”
 We’ve adopted various acronyms over the years.
 Whatever works, right?

 His kids grew up and started families of their own.
-Our instructor decided he wanted to return to work, which is fine with us because that’s how we grew up as kids, and we wanted him to continue that lineage and teaching.
+Our instructor decided to return to work, which is fine with us because that’s how we grew up, and we wanted him to continue that tradition and teaching.
 That’s what he loves to do.
-It just so happened that our lease was up, and the Succulence building had become available for lease.
+It just so happened that our lease was up, and the Succulence building had become available.
 We just got lucky and moved into this space maybe three months later.

 We were very lucky to have the support of a great team of parents and a community rallying behind us to fundraise and acquire the necessary materials for mats and the build-out.